Operations- and Uncertainty-Aware Installation of FACTS Devices in a Large Transmission System: Introduction

 FACTS devices are known to be very effective in increasing transmission capacity and improving power system stability.
-However, their types, locations and capacities must be allocated properly in order to exploit their benefits.
-A number of alternative formulations for optimal placement and sizing of FACTS have been proposed \cite{ref2,ref3,ref4,ref5,ref6}.
-In particular, \cite{ref4,ref8,ref19} and \cite{ref2,ref6} have focused on minimizing the operational cost and the investment cost \cite{ref2,ref6}, while \cite{ref3,ref8} and \cite{ref7,ref8,ref11,ref18} aimed at reducing the transmission losses and increasing the power system loadability.
-Finally, the objectives of \cite{ref12}, \cite{ref6} and \cite{ref5,ref18} were reduction of the load curtailment, and improvement of voltage profile and voltage stability index.
-Mathematical formulations were, typically, made in terms of the Mixed Integer Non-Linear Programming (MINLP).
-Sensitivity analysis \cite{ref12,ref13}, relaxation and/or decomposition to Mixed Integer linear Programming (MILP) \cite{ref16} and genetic algorithms \cite{ref9,ref10,ref14,ref21} were used to resolve the MINLPs.
-The sensitivity based methods would be very efficient in solving large scale problems in which few indicators are calculated in order to identify the most critical lines and/or buses which may have significant effects of placing FACTS devices.
-However, such methods cannot optimize device locations, required installed capacities of the devices and the number of devices required.
+However, their types, locations, and capacities must be allocated properly in order to exploit their benefits.
+A number of alternative formulations for optimal placement and sizing of FACTS devices have been proposed.
+In particular, \cite{ref4,ref8,ref19} were focused on minimizing the operational cost.
+An investment cost is minimized in \cite{ref2,ref6}.
+Reduction of the transmission losses and increase of the power system loadability was analyzed in \cite{ref3,ref8} and \cite{ref7,ref11,ref18}.
+Reduction of the load curtailment, and improvement of voltage profile and voltage stability index were discussed in \cite{ref12,ref6,ref5,ref18}.
+The resulting mathematical formulations were, typically, made in the existing literature in terms of a Mixed Integer Non-Linear Programming (MINLP).
+Then MINLP were resolved via the sensitivity analysis \cite{ref12,ref13}; relaxation and/or decomposition to Mixed Integer linear Programming (MILP) \cite{ref16}; and genetic algorithms \cite{ref9,ref10,ref14,ref21}.
+The sensitivity-based methods are very efficient for resolving large-scale problems containing only a few indicators aimed at identifying the lines and/or buses that most significantly affect the placement of the FACTS devices.
+However, such methods cannot optimize device locations, required installed capacities of the devices, and the number of devices required.
 Genetic algorithms are advantageous for finding global optimal solutions but suffer from extremely slow convergence.
-Relaxation techniques, utilized to convert MINLP to MILP \cite{ref17}, suffers from the lack of approximation control, while decomposition techniques, consisting in substitution of the original MINLP by a sequence of MILPs, leads to an impractically large hierarchies.
-Main problem with all these exact approaches boils down to their pure scaling performance -- it is typically hopeless to resolve models consisting of even a few dozens of nodes, not to mention thousands nodes large models of practical significance.
-Typical way to resolve this computational issue is by relaying on approximation techniques simplifying modeling of the the line flows \cite{ref6} or substituting AC power flow modeling by DC modeling \cite{ref16}.
-Unfortunately the methods lucks approximation guarantees thus making them impractical for realistic problems of planning and installation.
-Let us also mention that installation of a FACTS devices will acquire a significant installation cost even for devices with small installed capacities, thus suggesting that one is interested in solution(s) with sparse placement \cite{ref17,ref22,ref23}.
+Relaxation techniques, utilized to convert MINLP to MILP \cite{ref17}, suffer from the lack of approximation control, whereas decomposition techniques, which consist of substitution of the original MINLP with a sequence of MILPs, lead to impractically large hierarchies.
+Main problem with the aforementioned approaches lies in their poor performance in terms of their computational scaling.
+Methods suggested in the past are handicapped by their ability to resolve problems limited to only relatively small number of nodes (a few hundreds).
+Resolution of thousands nodes large models of practical significance with multiple scenarios were not even considered.
+Thus a typical approach to resolving the challenge of scaling consisted in relaying on approximation techniques to simplify modeling of the the line flows \cite{ref6} or substituting AC power flow modeling by DC modeling \cite{ref16}.
+Unfortunately, these methodologies suffer from the lack of approximation quality assurance thus making them impractical for planning and installation problems of realistic size.
+One stand alone computational approach, showing a significant practical promise for resolving realistic size optimization models formulated as MINLP -- Benders decomposition \cite{ref7} and related scenario based decomposition.
+In \cite{ref7} scalability is demonstrated for the single scenario cases, but for the multiple scenarios it is limited to models with tens of buses.
+Allowed number of the installed devices should be limited as well.
+Finally, it also worth mentioning that placement of FACTS devices requires a significant installation cost even for devices with small installed capacities therefore motivating approaches focused on a search for a sparse placement \cite{ref17,ref22,ref23}.